Frequently Asked Questions

 Pursuant to the Settlement Agreement, a ‘Credit’ means a credit voucher that can be used to make a ticket purchase from Ticketmaster in the form of a single, transferable, non-refundable and non-cash convertible electronic gift-card of a value to be determined in accordance with the terms of the Settlement Agreement with no expiry date, subject to certain terms and conditions.

-If the Settlement Agreement is approved and you are a 'Credit Eligible Class Member', then you will have an opportunity to make a claim for a credit voucher that can be used to make a ticket purchase from the Ticketmaster platforms in the form of a single, transferable, non-refundable and non-cash convertible electronic figt-card of up to CA$45.00, with the final value to be determined in accordance with the Settlement Agreement, with no expiry date, subject to certain terms and conditions.
+If you are a 'Credit Eligible Class Member', then you have until April 24, 2025 to make a claim for a credit voucher that can be used to make a ticket purchase from the Ticketmaster platforms in the form of a single, transferable, non-refundable and non-cash convertible electronic figt-card of up to CA$45.00, with the final value to be determined in accordance with the Settlement Agreement, with no expiry date, subject to certain terms and conditions.

-If the gift cards are used for events in the United States, the amount available for use will be subject to the then-prevailing exhange rate between Canadian and United States dollars.
+If the gift cards are used for events in the United States, the amount available for use will be subject to the then-prevailing exchange rate between Canadian and United States dollars.

 Do note that the Settlement Agreement does not release claims asserted or certified in the Trade Desk Litigation (as defined in the Settlement Agreement) as of August 8, 2024.
 However, compensation you receive under the Settlement Agreement may be deducted from any amounts ordered or agreed to be paid to you in the Trade Desk Litigation, depending upon the outcome of that other litigation.
 “Trade Desk Litigation” means the cases captioned Thompson-Marcial v.
 Ticketmaster Canada LP, Ontario Superior Court File No. CV-18-00605906-00CP, and Gomel v.
 Live Nation Entertainment, Inc., British Columbia Supreme Court File No. S1811318 (Vancouver Registry).